jeromeetienne/augmentedgesture.js/notes.md

 # notes taken during plane from sfo

 * what is the future of augmentedgesture.js
-* what remain to be done ?
+* what remain to be done ? in which field ? the fields seem to be:
   * code
   * examples
   * communication